 Section 6 (c) authorizes a tribunal to ask for status reports on pending proceedings while the stay created by the notice of collaborative law is in effect.
-Sections (d)-(f) put limitations on the scope of the information that can be requested by the status report.
+Subsections (1)-(3) put limitations on the scope of the information that can be requested by the status report.
 The provisions of these sections are based on section 7 of the Uniform Mediation Act, adapted for collaborative law.
 Section 6(f) recognizes that the tribunal asking for the status report may rule on the matter being negotiated in the collaborative law process and should not be influenced by the behavior of the parties or counsel therein.
 Its provisions would not permit the tribunal to ask in a status report whether a particular party engaged in "good faith" negotiation, or to state whether a party had been "the problem" in reaching a settlement.
-See John Lande, Using Dispute System Design Methods to Promote Good Faith Participation in Court-Connected Mediation Programs, 50 UCLA L. REV. 69 (2002) The status report only can ask for non substantive information related to scheduling and information.
+See John Lande, Using Dispute System Design Methods to Promote Good Faith Participation in Court-Connected Mediation Programs, 50 UCLA L. Rev. 69 (2002).
+The status report only can ask for non substantive information related to scheduling and whether the collaborative law process is ongoing.